Simple Content Marketing Playbook for SaaS

 Firstly, you need to know who your customer is and what they care about.

-Who is going to be the first person to test your free trial?
+- Who is going to be the first person to try your software?

 Know the Prerequisites to Using Your Software